Please review this page carefully as our submission policy has recently changed.

 What is Paper Lantern Lit?

 PLL is a literary incubator.
 We come up with story ideas, we plot them using our knowledge and experience with narrative structure, and we coach authors through the writing process.
 Like architects, we envision, design and layout all the basics of a book, but it’s our writers who inhabit them and bring them to life.
 When a project is ready, we sell it to one of the publishing giants.
-So far our sales record is 100%.
+We have an excellent sales record, too; check our Bookshop for more details.

 How do you differ from a publisher or agency?